SokichiFujita/iOS-icon-generator/README.md

 gulp-iOS-icon-generator
 =======================

-iOS icon generator with gulp.
-Generate app, tabbar, toolbar and navigationbar icons.
+- iOS's icon and launcimage generator with gulp.

+- Generate app, tabbar, toolbar and navigationbar icons and launch images for iPhone 4s, 5, 6, 6 plus.

 ## Installation